bluestrike2/nsdcf.org/content/alumni/index.md

----
++++
-title: Norwin Alumni & Friends
+title = "Norwin Alumni & Friends"
-date: 2017-12-15 17:06:03 +0000

----
+date = "2017-12-15 17:06:03 +0000"
+type = "alumni"
++++
-*As part of the Day of Giving, Alumni lifetime memberhsips are 50% off for September 18, 2018 only.
-Contact us at [mailto:alumni@nsdcf.org?subject=Day&20Of&20Giving&20-Discounted&20Alumni&20Membership]
+*As part of the Day of Giving, Alumni lifetime memberhsips are 50% off for September 18th through the 22nd.*

 For most graduates (and friends!!) of Norwin High School, there remain fond memories of friendships, teachers and activities.
 Most would agree that Norwin prepared them well to take that next life step toward further education and/or career.
 Most are proud to say they are Norwin graduates (or friends) and desire to always see Norwin being that place where students have high quality opportunities to learn and grow.